kaibakker/software_evolution/README.md

 ### Comparison of two methods
 From the two count matrices of the methods, we construct a new matrix that has on the x,y'th position the distance between the count vector of variable x of method 1 and variable y of method 2.
+Currently we use the euclidian distance.

-From this matrix, we compute a similarity value of the two methods, using a quick and dirty version of the [Hungarion algorithm](http://en.wikipedia.org/wiki/Hungarian_algorithm).
+From this matrix, we compute a similarity value of the two methods, using a quick and dirty version of the [Hungarian algorithm](http://en.wikipedia.org/wiki/Hungarian_algorithm).

 ## Examples of clones
 The following functions are all considered clones to the above `sumOfSquares` function.

-Considered identical:
+Considered identical (all variable names and order changed):

 ```java
 public static int somVanKwadraten(int[] getallen) {